‘Art is a place for children to learn to trust their ideas, themselves, and to explore what is possible.’

 The national curriculum for art and design aims to ensure that all pupils:

 - produce creative work, exploring their ideas and recording their experiences

 - become proficient in drawing, painting, sculpture and other art, craft and design techniques

 - evaluate and analyse creative works using the language of art, craft and design

 - know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms

-What does that look like at Rose Hill Primary School?
+What does this look like at Rose Hill?